melkypie/resource-packs/README.md

 ## Change log

+### 1.1.5
+- Add a Advanced options section which includes the ability to color the current pack
+- More new sprites

+More info on sprites added can be seen [here](https://github.com/melkypie/resource-packs/commit/1417a71e39463d3b46cb8f042882aa5a5c335710)

 ### 1.1.4
 - Added the ability to customize spells/prayers/emotes
 - Added transparent chatbox scrollbars and house viewer refresh icon